-The Cisco Meraki MT12 is a cloud managed Water Leak Detection sensor that is exceptionally simple to configure and deploy due to its integration with the Meraki dashboard and the use of BLE technology.
-The MT family eliminates the complex and costly setup required by traditional solutions by removing the limitations of placement of these sensors.
+The Cisco Meraki MT12 is a cloud managed water leak detection sensor that is exceptionally simple to deploy and configure due to its integration into the Meraki dashboard and the use of BLE technology.
+The MT family eliminates the complex and costly setup required by traditional solutions which removes the limitations of placement of these sensors.

 |Dimensions||117.1x65.7x23.3 mm (LxWxH)|